Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 The trip: On our family’s trip to Greece, 16-year-old me was heavy into indie music and reading Dostoevsky’s “Crime and Punishment."
 I started recording “stop reviews” in my journal, writing down the place, noting the main highlights and giving the overall experience a star rating.
 I gave Santorini five stars.
 The highlights?
 Our hotel breakfast and visiting black sand beaches.
 Lowlights: “The cruise crowd” and “bed bugs?”

-Somewhere between getting a fake tattoo and swimming in the Aegean, I bought a bottle of rosé at a tourist shop, along with a bar of soap, for a total of 10 euros.
+Somewhere between getting a fake tattoo and swimming in the Aegean Sea, I bought a bottle of rosé at a tourist shop, along with a bar of soap, for a total of 10 euros.
 Solid pick.
-It had to be good 13 years later.
+It had to be a good 13 years later.

 The tasting: Opening it on a pandemic weeknight, the smell was so sweet I could tell it was going to be a syrupy situation.
 Even the color reminded me of marmalade.